The Best Beach Resorts near Malaga

 The crocodile park is a good place to spend a morning or afternoon if you want to escape the pool or beach.
 Located next to the Aqua park you can hold a baby croc, see different demonstrations and come face to face with the largest Crocodile in Europe.

 Plaza Mayor shopping and entertainment complex is a great family day out, hop on the train in the direction of the airport and you’ll reach it in under 10 minutes.
-If you have a hire car just head to the airport and you can’t miss it on your left just before you get there.
+If you have a hire car just head towards the airport on the N340 motorway and you can’t miss it on your left just before you get there.

 Split into two parts, one side has a cinema, bowling alley tons of restaurants and an entertainment area, open from 10am til 1am.
 The other side is home to high street shops like Zara, Mango, H&M as well as some great Spanish high street shops like Bershka and Stradavarius as well as Mercadona supermarket all open from 10 til 10 Monday to Saturday.